-The warm Gulf waters can make even the heaviest of lead feet settle softly into the golden sands along the Texas coast.
-But the inviting waves aren’t the only welcome that await you on a Texas coastal road trip.
+The warm Gulf waters can make even the heaviest of lead feet settle softly into the golden sand along the Texas coast.
+But the inviting waves aren’t the only welcome that awaits you on a Texas coastal road trip.
 Space and starlit skies, history and timeless adventure, nature and a natural curiosity—it’s all waiting for you as you cruise down the highways of the sunny Texas coast from Houston to Corpus Christi.

 Houston is one of the most diverse cities in the United States, so it’s the perfect place for inspiring cultural activities to kick off this road trip.
 The Museum District itself features 19 museums ranging from natural history to cultural appreciation to contemporary art, and they’re all just a quick 10-minute drive southwest of downtown.

 Directly east of downtown Houston on the shores of the Houston Ship Channel resides the San Jacinto Monument.
 The monument commemorates the key battle of the Texas Revolution—the Battle of San Jacinto.
 It rises more than 567 feet high, eclipsing the Washington Monument by more than 12 feet and proving the adage that everything is bigger in Texas.

 Houston is also home to Space Center Houston, which brings our country’s history of out-of-this-world space exploration to the wide eyes and fingertips of both adults and children.
 Take Interstate 45 southeast, and you'll find Space Center Houston about halfway toward Galveston.

 Houston is filled with countless activities worthy of any road trip, and you could spend days exploring all the city has to offer.
 But the beach is calling, so next make your way south about an hour to Galveston.